 Your participation in the Invitational Leadership Institute will open doors and opportunities for you to connect with local and national teachers who share your same passion for teaching and writing.

-As an ILI Fellow, you will connect with teachers who seek to learn, work, and lead together to improve students' writing experience in all content areas and levels K through college.
+As a Summer Institute Fellow, you will connect with teachers who seek to learn, work, and lead together to improve students' writing experience in all content areas and levels K through college.
 During the Institute, participants will present inquiry-based teaching demonstrations, participate in writing groups to share and respond to one another's writing, discuss applications of current research and curricular movements in writing, and enjoy presentations by special guests.

 GRADUATE CREDIT is available if desired.
 (Additional fees would apply if taking ILI for credit.)
 If interested, please contact IWP Director Susanna Benko at firstname.lastname@example.org.

 Why get Involved?